Faculty & Staff

 Applied Trumpet Instructor

 Lauren Hinkle is a graduate of Kent State University where she received a BM in Trumpet Performance in 2019.
-After moving to Cleveland in the fall of 2020, she began teaching locally, joining the Performing Arts Faculty at Notre Dame College as the Trumpet Instructor, and Eastlake North High School as the Brass Advisor.
-Lauren previously taught private brass lessons in the Stow-Kent area, as well as small chamber groups at nearby high schools.
+After moving to Cleveland in the fall of 2020, she began teaching brass locally, joining the Performing Arts Faculty at Notre Dame College, as well as Music & Arts in Parma.
+Lauren previously taught private brass lessons in the Stow-Kent area, and occasionally coached small chamber groups at nearby high schools.

 Co-Director of Performing Arts, Assistant Professor of Music, Director of Instrumental Studies